Walkingsticks are proven masters of camouflage, a necessary defense for this slow, wingless walker.

 Females are generally larger and longer than males.
 In some species of Walkingstick, males ride on the backs of the females for most of their adult lives.
-Some types of Walkingstick females can reproduce asexually, where males are difficult to find.
+Some types of Walkingstick females can reproduce asexually, if males are difficult to find.
 Females lay hundreds of eggs in foliage, or on the ground in obscured places like dead or dying leaves and foliage.
 Only one generation is produced a year so more eggs increases the likelihood of a sustained population.
 Eggs overwinter and offspring, hatching in late spring, whereupon the insect makes its way upwards to softer, edible greens.

 Scientific Name: Megaphasma denticrus

 Size (Adult; Length): 75mm to 180mm (2.93in to 7.02in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.